 For touch ups with no grey hair, you can leave color on roots for 20 minutes then pull color through ends for 10 additional minutes, total processing time: 30 minutes.

 For touch ups with grey hair, you’ll apply to the roots for 30 minutes and pull though ends for an additional 10 minutes, total processing time: 40 minutes.

 For touch ups, it’s better to use a level 10 developer on the length of your hair, and a 20-40 level only on your roots.
 The length of your hair doesn’t need to be lifted, just the tint refreshed, so the level 10 will work for that.

-Once my color is done processing, I get in the shower and rinse the color out, then shampoo with a sulfate free shampoo twice.
-Then I apply this deep conditioner for 5-10 minutes.
+Once my color is done processing, I get in the shower and rinse the color out, then shampoo with this sulfate free shampoo twice.
+Then I apply this ($7!) keratin deep conditioner for 1-2 minutes and rinse.